MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-system-state-and-bare-metal.md

     Remember that you can't protect BMR and system state for the same machine in different groups, and that when you select BMR system state is automatically enabled.
 Learn more in [Deploy protection groups](create-dpm-protection-groups.md).

 4. In **Select data protection method**  specify how you want to handle short and long-term backup.
-Short-term back up is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure backup (for short or long-term).
+Short-term backup is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure backup (for short or long-term).
 As an alternative to long-term backup to the cloud you can also configure long-term back up to a standalone tape device or tape library connected to the DPM server.

 5. In **Select short-term goals** specify how you want to back up to short-term storage on disk.
 In Retention range you specify how long you want to keep the data on disk.
 In Synchronization frequency you specify how often you want to run an incremental backup to disk.
-If you don't want to set a back up interval you can check Just before  a recovery point so that DPM will run an express full backup just before each recovery point is scheduled.
+If you don't want to set a back-up interval, you can check, just before  a recovery point so that DPM will run an express full backup just before each recovery point is scheduled.

 6. If you want to store data on tape for long-term storage in **Specify long-term goals** indicate how long you want to keep tape data (1-99 years).
 In Frequency of backup specify how often backups to tape should run.
 The frequency is based on the retention range you've specified: